theNewDynamic/oregonsadventurecoast.com/content/sitepages/dining-options-for-take-out-curbside-and-delivery.md

 aliases: []

 ---
-**_Updated 11:50am PST, March 21, 2020_**
+**_Updated 9:30am PST, March 22, 2020_**

-#### We encourage our visitors and residents to support our local businesses by ordering meals to go or purchasing gift cards for future meals from these fine establishments!
+#### We encourage our residents and visitors to support our local businesses by ordering meals to go or purchasing gift cards for future meals from these fine establishments!
 Also, call on [**Yellow Cab**](https://yellowcabcoosbay.com/) for pickup and delivery services!

 [**Abby’s Pizza**](https://abbys.com/) - Delivery and curbside togo orders only 541-267-5839